LIFTING HEARTS WITH THE ARTS

 Description

-Generation Mosaic aims to bring together 10-15 college and/or graduate students and 10-15 independently living older adults in college towns across the US for a 10 week program during the academic year.
+Generation Mosaic aims to bring together cohorts of undergraduate and/or graduate students and cohorts of independently living older adults in college towns across the US for 10 week programs during the academic year.
 This program aims to foster meaningful intergenerational relationships through shared activities, creative workshops and thematic discussions.

-Each campus program will receive approximately $2,500-$3,500 in funding to cover materials and transportation.
-Outcomes of this program will include a report highlighting insights gathered from discussions, participant journal compilations, new friendships and a lasting, public art installation to symbolize community connections.
+Each campus program will receive funds to cover materials, transportation and the cost of the mosaic project development and instillation.
+Outcomes of this program will include a research study based on insights gathered from questionnaires and discussions, as well as new friendships and a lasting, public art installation to symbolize community connections.

 This program is run by Lifting Hearts with the Arts and is generously sponsored by the Eisner Foundation’s Eisner Prize Fellowship.